Sanesh764/E-com/README.md

 - Global E-waste Monitor for statistics and information
 - United Nations Sustainable Development Goals, particularly SDG 12: Responsible Consumption and Production
-- Open source community for various libraries and tools used in this project
+- Open source community for various libraries and tools used in this projects/